sallaben/asymmetrical-chainsaw/README.md

 # symmetrical-octo-chainsaw
-Tropical Storm Visualization & Analysis
+Tropical Storm Visualization & Analysis:

+Visualize tropical storms and forecasts in real time.
+Identify areas of high impact using data heatmaps.
+Export the impacted subset of ZIP areas to a single file.

 ## Installation